danielathome19/AP-Computer-Science/Notes/Unit_01.md

 print it by itself, such as `System.out.println(xyz);` or append it to the end of or between strings:
 `System.out.println("num = " + num);` or `System.out.println("x = " + x + "\ty = " + y);`.

-It's less common, but we can also use `System.out.printf("some formatting: %.3f", doubleval);` to print out variables with specific formats (see [Format Specifiers](https://www.geeksforgeeks.org/format-specifiers-in-java/)).
+It's less common, but we can also use `System.out.printf("some formatting: %.3f\n", doubleval);` to print out variables with specific formats (see [Format Specifiers](https://www.geeksforgeeks.org/format-specifiers-in-java/)) -- note that this function also does not append a line-break.

 For example, a file named *Hello.java* should look like the following:
 ```java